- Download our Moving to Budapest Guide (PDF)

-Budapest is a beautiful and inspiring city fast regaining its status as a creative hub in the heart of Europe.
+Budapest is a beautiful and inspiring city that is fast regaining its status as a creative hub in the heart of Europe.
 With incredible architecture and a rich cultural heritage, Hungary’s capital deserves its reputation as the 'Paris of Central Europe'.
-The picturesque setting on both sides of the Danube, the nine connecting bridges and the villas and public buildings all make Budapest easily one of the most beautiful cities in Europe.
+The picturesque setting on both sides of the Danube, the nine connecting bridges and the villas and historic public buildings all make Budapest easily one of the most picturesque cities in Europe.

 Shopping in Budapest

 For the shopaholic who wants a bit of everything, the malls in Budapest have a lot to offer.
 Some of the most popular include the WestEnd City Center, Corvin Plaza and the Mammut Shopping and Entertainment Centre, where a combination of familiar international brands and local shops can be found.

 While there are many international brands in Budapest, young Hungarian designers offer an exciting shopping alternative.
 Király Street is known as Budapest's 'Design Street'.
 Here, expats can visit local fashion boutiques and browse the numerous home design shops full of locally made furniture.

 Nightlife in Budapest

-Hungarian wine is highly underrated and, aside from the well-known Tokaji, the country boasts a number of great wines.
-Expats can head to the city’s numerous wine bars to sample various wines in beautiful surroundings, such as the area around the famous St Stephen's Basilica.
+Hungarian wine is highly underrated and, aside from the well-known Tokaji, the country boasts several great wines.
+Expats can head to the city’s numerous wine bars to sample various blends in beautiful surroundings, such as the area around the famous St Stephen's Basilica.

 Eating out in Budapest

-Expats looking to eat out in Budapest should banish all images of grey and unappetising goulash, as the city has an amazing array of restaurants catering to both local and international tastes.
+Expats looking to eat out in Budapest should banish all images of grey and unappetising goulash, as the city has an amazingly wide array of restaurants catering to all budgets and palates.
 Downtown offers the most variety, where expats can find almost anything.

-Those looking for global flavours will be spoilt for choice, as the city offers a variety of international restaurants, including Mexican, Italian, Chinese and American.
-Those looking for something local can sample authentic Hungarian cuisine, which is famed for its stews and pastries.
+Those looking for global flavours will be spoilt for choice, as the city offers many international restaurants, including Mexican, Italian, Chinese and American.
+Those who are in the mood for something local can sample authentic Hungarian cuisine, which is famed for its stews and pastries.